 Bundle any TV plan with Xfinity Internet or Mobile and you’ll save $10/month.
 That brings TV Core down to $55/month.

 The biggest change?
 Xfinity adopted all-inclusive pricing.
-The HD Technology Fee, Regional Sports Fee and Broadcast TV Fee that used to add $30-50 to your monthly bill are now baked into the advertised price.
+According to Comcast’s official press materials, the HD Technology Fee, Regional Sports Fee and Broadcast TV Fee are now baked into the advertised price.
 What you see is much closer to what you pay.

 Xfinity also dropped contracts on all new TV plans.
 There’s no 2-year commitment and no early termination fee.
 New customers get a 30-day money-back guarantee.